tanmay-bhat/tanmay-bhat.github.io/content/posts/structs in go for mortals.md

 Notice how we created an instance of the `Car` struct in the beginning and set the model to "Tesla".
 Then we called the `setModel()` method on the instance and passed "BMW" as an argument.
 The method then changed the model of the car to "BMW".
 Without the pointer receiver, the model would have remained "Tesla".

-### Difference between Value and Pointer Receivers
+### Difference Between Value and Pointer Receivers

 When you define a method on a struct, you can use either a value receiver or a pointer receiver.
 A value receiver receives a copy of the struct, while a pointer receiver receives a reference to the struct.